AltSystem42/Bedrock-Land-Claim-Addon-created-by-shadowgamer100k-Edited-version-/README.md

 I made add it in if I get certian complaints about their links.
 Creator Video: https://www.youtube.com/watch?v=k0GzCw3DSMQ

-To access the admin panel do /tag @s add LandAdmin
+To access the admin panel do /tag @s add LandAdmin.
 You can change @s to any player name to add them.

 Reciepes for addon: